nlesc-dirac/sagecal/Docs/source/tutorial.rst

 ::

-   /path/to/create_clusters.py -s skyview-image.fits.sky.txt -c 1 -o skyview-image.fits.sky.txt.cluster -i 10
+   /path/to/create_clusters.py -s skyview-image.fits.sky.txt -c -1 -o skyview-image.fits.sky.txt.cluster -i 10

-This will produce a cluster file skyview-image.fits.sky.txt.cluster with just one cluster.
+This will produce a cluster file skyview-image.fits.sky.txt.cluster with just one cluster, which will not be subtracted, because it will get a negative id.
 The two separate sources shown in the SkyView/TGSS image of 3C196 are separated by 3-4', so much less than the size of the isoplanatic patch at our observing frequency (153 MHz).
 A maximum of 10 iterations was set, but 2 were enough.
 Now calibrate our data on this sky model, optionally making use of GPU power.

 ::

-   module load openblas cuda91 casacore/2.3.0-gcc-4.9.3 (or a similar instruction, if necessary) ../../install/bin/sagecal_gpu -d sm.ms -s skyview-image.fits.sky.txt -c skyview-image.fits.sky.txt.cluster -n 40 -t 1 -p sm.ms.solutions -a 0 -e 4 -F 1 -j 2 -k 1 -B 1 -E 1  > sm.ms.output
+   module load openblas cuda91 casacore/2.3.0-gcc-4.9.3 (or a similar instruction, if necessary) ../../install/bin/sagecal_gpu -d sm.ms -s skyview-image.fits.sky.txt -c skyview-image.fits.sky.txt.cluster -n 40 -t 1 -p sm.ms.solutions -a 0 -e 4 -F 1 -j 2 -k -1 -B 1 -E 1  > sm.ms.output

 The "-t 1" means that we have chosen a solution interval equal to the time sampling interval of the sm.ms observation.
 Also, we have used 40 CPU threads; optimally, this value coincides with the number of logical cores of your CPU.
-And we have "-k 1" to correct the residuals of cluster number 1.
+And we have "-k -1" to apply our calibration solution for cluster number -1, which, as mentioned before, will not be subtracted because of its negative id.

 These and other arguments are explained when you run